nwtoht-ca/healix-docs/README.md

 ### Environment Set Up

 * Install nvm and npm (https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
+  * NB This requires XCode CLI tools to be installed.
+Non-devs, go to https://nodejs.org/en/download/, download and launch the installer for your computer
 * Install git (might be on Mac already)
 * Install Visual Studio Code
 * Must have a github account and SSH key